-Select both ovals with the Direct Selection Tool (A) and this time let’s Exclude Overlapping Shapes in the Path Operations menu.
+Select both ovals with the Direct Selection Tool (A), and this time let’s Exclude Overlapping Shapes in the Path Operations menu.
 Click Merge Shape Components to cut out the inner circle.

 We can fill our letter with some color to see if the Path Operations work.
-Let’s open the Paths panel (Window > Path) and click Fill path with foreground color in the bottom of the panel, applying the Foreground Color which is currently set to white in our Color panel.
+Let’s open the Paths panel (Window > Path) and click Fill path with foreground color at the bottom of the panel, applying the Foreground Color which is currently set to white in our Color panel.

 Let’s Undo (Control-Alt-Z) our previous action to remove the fill and continue designing the letter.